 Review: Why the Canon EOS 70D is Good for Vlogging

-The Canon EOS 70D is a DSLR that is often seen in YouTube channels that require excellent video quality.
+The Canon EOS 70D is a DSLR that is one of the best vlogging cameras that require excellent video quality.
 The reason is its great video recording quality combined with having Canon’s video lenses available.
 It has one of best DSLR autofocus systems.
 It is also really fast and has many features that make recording vlogs easier.
 This camera already has an update: the Canon EOS 80D.

 What the Canon EOS 70D Offers to Filming Vlogging Enthusiasts

 Its strongest point is its autofocus system – There are a many reasons why its autofocus is one of the best.
 First of all, it’s almost as fast as you can dream for a DSLR.
 It is also very accurate, even to the point of making action vlogging possible with pure autofocus; there’s no hunting around for the correct focusing target.
 It’s also one of those few DSLRs that won’t mess up autofocus when changing your distance from the camera a lot.